 In student teaching, daily lesson plans serve several purposes.
 First of all, lesson plans allow the mentor teacher to make sure the student teacher is completely prepared for each day so that no time is wasted, and the plan adheres to curriculum with correct pacing, containing appropriate tasks and materials.
 The mentor can provide assessment and feedback.
 Since your teaching license spans several grades, a "one size fits all" plan would not be effective.
-Secondly, your college supervisor reviews and assesses your plans to make sure you are prepared for each day and offering the students the best instruction possible.
-The college supervisor also provides assessment and feedback.
+You must submit plan for each observation.
+The college supervisor provides assessment and feedback.
 Through these two individuals' feedback, based on the TEAM model, your lesson planning abilities will develop to that of a skilled teacher.
 In addition, lesson plans, in addition to your time sheet, provide documentation for your 500 hours of student teaching.